pranitjha/drupal9-setup/README.md

 1. Review the [Required / Recommended Skills](https://docs.acquia.com/blt/developer/skills/) for working with a BLT project.
 2. Ensure that your computer meets the minimum installation requirements (and then install the required applications).
 See the [System Requirements](https://docs.acquia.com/blt/install/).
+3. Ensure that your computer meets the minimum installation requirements for lando and docker.
+See (https://docs.lando.dev/basics/installation.html)

 # If Starting From Scratch
 1. Download the latest version of Drupal